Text and Media Resource

 Home > Moodle Activities & Resources > Text and Media Resource

-The Text and Media Resource were previously called the Label resource in Moodle versions prior to Moodle 4.1.
+The Text and Media Resource was previously called the Label resource in prior to Moodle 4.1.

-They are a type of resource in Moodle that allows us to place content directly on the front course page, as opposed to creating a link to takes users to another view.
-Text and Media can be used to help us format the course page, emphasize certain pieces of information, and (embed information not otherwise available in Moodle.)
+This resource allows you to place content directly on the course page, as opposed to creating a link to takes users to another page.
+Text and Media can be used to help us format the course page, emphasize certain pieces of information, and (embed information not otherwise available in Moodle).

 Adding Text and Media Resource in Moodle

 Adding a text and media resource is just like adding any other resource.
-They can also be easily duplicated for a consistent look across weeks without boring yourself with reentering the same data and images over and over again.
+They can be easily duplicated for a consistent look across weeks without needing to reenter the same data, images and formatting.

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.

-Scroll down to the section/week/topic where the Text and Media resource should appear.
+Scroll to the section where you want to add a Text and Media resource.

-Click the + Add an activity or resource link
+Click the corresponding Add an activity or resource link.

-Select Text and Media area from the options provided (it will be near the bottom located under Resources)
+Select Text and Media area from the Activity Chooser.

-If you want to make changes, click on the three-vertical-dots icon next to the text and media area you just added to open the Edit menu and click Edit settings
+If you want to make changes, click on the Edit menu (three vertical dots) next to the text and media resource and select the Edit settings option.

 Examples of Effective Text and Media Resources